thisDash/CoreShellClusteringAlgorithm/README.md

 # Files explanation

-* algorithmScript.py: Main script of the Core-Shell clustering algorithm;
+* algorithmScript.py: Main script of the Core-Shell clustering algorithm, ready to run as testing;
 * anomalousPattern.py: Implementation of the IAP algorithm;
 * coastlineFinder.py: Gets coastline pixels and near the coast pixels for the STSEC algorithm;
 * experimentUtils.py: Auxiliary functions;